gstdl/Brazilian_e-Commerce_Exploartory_Data_Analysis_and_Machine_Learning/README.md

 # Brazilian e-Commerce Exploartory Data Analysis and Machine_Learning
 This Repository is made to store data about my final project as a requirement to graduate from Data Science Job Connector Program at Purwadhika Startup &amp; Coding School.

-Notes:
+> Notes:
-1. Feel free to open and run the codes in google colab.
-The datasets are available in Kaggle and you are required to use your own Kaggle API key to access the datasets.
-[Click here to obtain your key](https://github.com/Kaggle/kaggle-api#api-credentials)
+> 1. Feel free to open and run the codes in google colab.
+The datasets are available in Kaggle and you are required to use your own Kaggle API key to access the datasets ([Click here to obtain your key](https://github.com/Kaggle/kaggle-api#api-credentials)).
-2. The dashboard for this project is available [here](https://gstdl-warehouse-sim.herokuapp.com).
+> 2. The dashboard for this project is available [here](https://gstdl-warehouse-sim.herokuapp.com).
-3. If you are cloning this project, please use your own API keys when they are required.
+> 3. If you are cloning this project, please use your own API keys when they are required.

 ## A Weird Final Project
 This final project contains a quite comprehensive Exploratory Data Analysis (EDA) but nearly none of the EDA is involved in the machine learning process.